OceanOutcomes/ocean-outcomes/what-we-do/services/index.md

 ##### Strategic Consultation

 Leave the development and implementation of environmental and socioeconomic fishery sustainability strategies to the experts.
 We develop sustainable sourcing policies, bycatch reduction strategies, comprehensive risk analysis reports, anti-IUU and traceability solutions and organizational strategy analysis, to name a few.
-We can support you as you work to address the breadth of environmental and socioeconomic challenges facing many of the world's fisheries.
+We can support you as you work to address the breadth of environmental, social and economic challenges facing many of the world's fisheries.
 No project is too complicated or too small.

 ----